KQM-git/TCL/docs/evidence/equipment/weapons.md

 **Last tested:** <VersionHl date="2021-04-05" />

 **Finding:**
-Rust DMG reduction on charge shots is additive and is in the same category as dmg% when calculated.
+Rust DMG reduction on charge shots is additive and is in the same category as DMG% when calculated.

 **Evidence:**
 Using level 50 Amber on Lv87 Hilichurl, with +20 Physical goblet